castanhf/stock-calculator/README.md

 Got info from this link: [create-react-app.dev](https://create-react-app.dev/docs/adding-typescript/)

-After that, run the following two commands:
+After that, run the next command
 ```
 cd stock-calculator
 ```
+followed by one of the following:
 ```
 npm start
 ```